hanapedia/hexagon/README.md

 # Hexagon
-A highly configurable microservices benchmark application generator.
+A highly configurable microservices benchmark application generator designed specifically for researchers.
-Hexagon can configure each microservice in the benchmark application to expose APIs and invoke APIs exposed by other services.
+Hexagon can generate benchmark microservices applications of virtually unlimited scale and explore various interaction patterns to facilitate experiments investigating microservices reliability.

 ## Objective
 Hexagon is a microservices benchmark application generation tool with configurablity in mind.